Meithal/ccson/README.md

-Cisson is a JSON library in C. It can serialize C objects into JSON and parse JSON into C objects.
+Cisson is a JSON library in C. It serializes C objects into JSON and parses JSON into C objects.

 ## Requirements
-Tested on Windows and Linux, should compile with MSVC and GCC.
+Tested with GCC and MSVC.
+Cmake is optional.
-Cmake is helpful to easily include this library in your project, but not required if you use the single-header version of it.
-No dependency, including LibC.

 ## Install
 Used single-header